exsstas/Raymarching-in-TD/README.md

 *GLSL raymarching within TouchDesigner*
 ------

-I'm in process of making templates and video totorial for helping to do raymarching (RM) in TouchDesigner.
+I'm in process of making templates and video tutorial for helping to do raymarching (RM) in TouchDesigner.

 **SDF tests.toe** — Performance test with two different approaches to sampling coordinates and GLSL code from two different RM tutorials